Matthew Lynn

-Matthew Lynn (born 1962) is a British thriller writer, financial journalist and publisher.
-He is the author of the Death Force series of novels.
-He has also written under the name James Harland.
+Matthew Lynn (born 1962) is a British financial journalist, author and publisher.
+He writes for The Daily Telegraph, The Spectator and MoneyWeek, and has worked as a columnist for The Sunday Times and Bloomberg.
+He is also a thriller writer and author of the Death Force series of novels, having written under the name James Harland.

 Early life

 Lynn was born in 1962 and grew up in Exeter and Dublin, before moving to London.
-He was educated at Balliol College, Oxford.
+He was educated at Emanuel School, London, and Balliol College, Oxford.

 Career

+Journalism

+Lynn worked as a journalist at Financial Adviser and at Asiaweek in Hong Kong before joining Business magazine.
+From 1991 to 2000, he worked for The Sunday Times as a business reporter and profile columnist.

+From 1999 to 2011, Lynn was a columnist for Bloomberg News and a regular contributor to Bloomberg Television.
+He was also a columnist for Sunday Business.
+Since 2009, Lynn has written a weekly column in Money Week.

+From 2011 to 2015, Lynn wrote the London Eye column for WSJ MarketWatch.

+Lynn now writes business and economics columns for The Daily Telegraph.
+He is a regular contributor to The Spectator.

 Economist

 Lynn writes on business and economics, including columns in Bloomberg News, MoneyWeek and The Spectator.
 For most of the 1990s, he worked for The Sunday Times, for the last three years as a profile columnist.

 His book Four Walls Eight Windows (ECON, 1997) was reviewed by Library Journal, which wrote, "Lynn's treatment of the political, industrial, and social turmoil surrounding the sale to major carriers of a stable of aircraft of various payloads and ranges has all the intrigue and skullduggery of a spy novel".

 Lynn wrote two business books, The Billion-Dollar Battle: Merck v.
 Glaxo and Birds of Prey: Boeing v.
 Airbus.
-The latter received a largely positive review from Publishers Weekly, while Kirkus Reviews noted Lynn "writes serviceable prose at best".
+The latter received a review from Publishers Weekly, while Kirkus Reviews noted Lynn "writes serviceable prose at best".

 In a 2007 Bloomberg article, Matt Lynn predicted that Apple Inc. "…will sell a few to its fans, but the iPhone won't make a long-term mark on the industry".